Faramarz-bagherzadeh/3D_SuperResolution/README.md

 We have two sets of data low-res and high-res scans of the specimens.
 The order of the code:

 1- Manual Alignment to bring two sets as close as possible.
-Including upsampling the low-res and downsampling+manual rotation of the high-res.

 2- Use the SimpleITK image registration tool to create a set of data that is almost perfectly aligned.